DukeRobotics/robosub-ros/NOTES.md

 1. Record bag from cameras using ROS2 bag cli.
 Add usage to the README
 1. Run `bag_to_video` to convert the bag to an avi file, and verify that the feed looks correct
 1. Run `video_to_bag` to convert the avi file back to a bag file.
 Note that the size should increase drastically due to frame padding, this is expected (use a small original bag file).
+1. View stereo and mono camera feeds from landside while `avt_camera` is publishing.
+Update README to include new commands for viewing feeds.

 #### joystick
 1. Connect F310 joystick to the robot computer and run `F310.launch.py`.
 Verify that `joystick/raw` and `controls/desired_power` are receiving messages.